 Military boots are quite heavy on your feet, so you need a cuff that balances things out.
 Depending on your jeans, that’s going to be a double cuff or a simple stack.
 For straighter leg jeans, go the double (you probably won’t clear the entire military boot, especially if they’re high-tops, but that’s totally fine).
 For slim-fit jeans, simply let the fabric bunch naturally at the top of the boot.
 That’s called a stack.
-This only works with slim-fit or painted-on skinny jeans (although you shouldn’t really wear pencil jeans with military boots).
-The advantage of the stack is that it’s easy, you don’t have to think too much about it, and it naturally elongates the leg.
-Military boots with stacked black jeans is a very rockstar, north London kind of vibe.
+It works best with chunky military boots.

 Dress Shoes | The Hem

 When you’re wearing Oxford or Derbies with suit pants, you should hem the pants so that the fabric just rests on top of the shoe, creating a gentle fold.
-That’s called a natural ‘break’.
-That’s still a pretty good rule with jeans and chinos.
+That’s called a natural ‘break’, and it’s still a pretty good rule with jeans and chinos.
 A tailored hem is going to be the most formal and conservative approach for dress shoes.
 But it’s not the only way to go.
-Some Oxblood leather Derbies with slim-fit jeans and a single cuff can look good.
-Suede loafers beneath a strong double cuff can also work from time to time.
-Cuffing jeans with dress shoes is a riskier play (and you need to give some thought to your sock choice), but it can really add some personality and punch to your basic ‘smart casual’ outfit.
+Some Oxblood leather Derbies with slim-fit jeans and a single cuff can look good, as can loafers with chinos.

 Chukka Boots | The Single Cuff